Writing NTuples and Trees using the Text Configuration

 '': 'EventInfo'

-We have done a few things here: firstly, we have specified that the name of the tree containing our information in the ntuple will be analysis; secondly, we have defined a container to store the event information, saved from all previous selections, that is used as reference to write the output containers.
-Finally, we have specified that we want no other branches in our ntuple that may contain additional variables, as indicated by the vars: [] line.
+We have done a few things here: firstly, we have specified that the name of the tree containing our information in the ntuple will be analysis.
+Secondly, we have specified that we want no other branches in our ntuple that may contain additional variables, as indicated by the vars: [] line.
+Finally, we have asked for the EventInfo container to be written to the output. containers is a dictionary, and the key is used as a prefix for the variable names in the output tree.
+And empty string ('') indicates that no prefix should be used.
+Only events passing the selections in our analysis (e.g. GRL selection and event cleaning) will be saved.

 Examining the CP Algorithms Output